MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

+## <a name="finalurlsuffix"></a>Final Url Suffix
+The final URL suffix can include tracking parameters that will be appended to the end of your landing page URL.
+We recommend placing tracking parameters that your landing page requires in a final URL suffix so that your customers are always sent to your landing page.
+For more details and validation rules see [Final URL Suffix](../guides/url-tracking-upgraded-urls.md#finalurlsuffixvalidation) in the technical guides.

+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
+**Delete:** Read-only

 ## <a name="headline"></a>Headline
 This is one of two possible headlines that could appear in your audience ads.